Portfolio Management

 38 / 45

-38) What does "liquidity" mean in investing?
+38) What does "diversification" in a portfolio mean?

 39 / 45